Coca Cola Cup Final

 The Wonderful Gianluca Vialli.
 Class In A Glass.

 The Coca Cola Cup final was reached via a pulsating 3-1 second leg semi-final win over Arsenal, featuring another scorching long range goal from Roberto Di Matteo which nearly took the roof off a vibrant Stamford Bridge.
+Or would have done had Stamford Bridge actually had one.
 This was the first game under the newly appointed player-manager Luca Vialli, who beckoned in the new era by handing out a glass of champagne to each player in the dressing room prior to the kick off.
 Always a class act, Vialli’s new role would eventually drive a wedge between him & several first team colleagues, but team spirit was clearly good at this time.
 Having had to sit on the bench for the FA Cup Final under Ruud Gullit the year before, the new boss selflessly left himself out of the Wembley line up completely on this occasion, & the players insisted he go up & collect the trophy at full time.
 Prior to the kick off, the man to my left announced that he would have a wank later that evening in the event that Frank Sinclair scored a goal.
 I loved Frank to bits, but had never envisaged him as a likely aid to onanistic fulfilment.
 As luck would have it, especially for the man to my left, plus any tissue sellers near his gaff, Frank proceeded to open the scoring with a cracking header from a superb Dennis Wise cross early in the first half of Extra Time.
 Frank & his mate Eddie Newton were coming to the end of their careers at Stamford Bridge.
 Both had been vital components in keeping the club in the Premier League a few years earlier.
 Eddie had scored in the FA Cup final, which had been the icing on the cake that day.
 They were both Chelsea to the core, local boys who had made good & were popular with supporters, which hacked off those with a racist agenda no end.
 Frank was quick, fearless, good in the air & had the heart of a lion.
 He was prone to clumsiness & reckless challenges, & having moved to Leicester the following season nurtured an unfortunate tendency to score spectacular own goals, though with typical loyalty managed one of these to rescue his former club a late point at Filbert Street in 1999.
 He did win the League Cup again at Leicester however, & certainly deserved better than the scorn he received in certain quarters.
 The broadcaster, Spurs fan & dickhead Danny Kelly once sneeringly referred to him as a ‘sort of footballer.’
 Frank Sinclair played in the Premier League for a decade & continued his career into his forties, won domestic & European medals & represented his country at the 1998 World Cup Finals.
 Along with Keith Jones, Keith Dublin, Ken Monkou, Michael Duberry & Eddie Newton he succeeded in walking through the door so bravely opened for future black players at Chelsea by Paul Canoville in the the 1980’s.
-Dismissing him as a ‘sort of footballer’ is akin to the rest of us describing the multi-chinned, arse-lipped, morbidly obese Mr Kelly as a ‘sort of’ smug, flabby arsed disgrace.
+Dismissing him as a ‘sort of footballer’ is akin to me describing the multi-chinned Mr Kelly as a ‘sort of’ smug, flabby buttocked prat.
 Prior to the FA Cup Final Kelly had sniggered away with another bastion of masculine perfection called Danny at the prospect of the match & likened it to the pre-match episodes of It’s A Knockout that used to fill the hours before the main event back in the day.
 Hilarious chaps, & Spurs-QPR in 1982 really gripped the nation by the way.
 Kelly hosted a dismal late night ‘sort of’ sports show called Under The Moon during this era.
 A mug of cocoa & an early night soon lost its sting.
-The biggest name I can remember gracing this carnival of shite was a man called Stewart Castledine, who made 28 appearances for Wimbledon throughout the ’90’s.
-Kelly predictably honoured the Michael Parkinson tradition of most hypocritical media parasites by kissing the arse of someone he would doubtless have derided in print.
+The biggest name I can remember gracing this carnival of shite was Wimbledon’s Stewart Castledine, who made 28 appearances for Wimbledon throughout the ’90’s.
+Fine by me but Kelly predictably honoured the Michael Parkinson tradition of most hypocritical media parasites by kissing the arse of someone he would doubtless have derided in print given his cheap shot at our Frank.
 The brave soldier.
 I wonder if he could ever pass a football.
 He certainly can’t pass the Krispy Kreme display in Tesco.
+Another cheap shot sure, & I really should hold fire on the sizeism having long left the lean category myself.
+Nonetheless, I do find it staggering that athletes can be mocked with such puerility by a man in Kelly’s physical condition, & both he & his unpleasant pal Baker have dished it out plenty themselves over the years.
+To far bigger audiences than will ever be found here!
+I especially recall a hideous nudge nudge wink wink reference to a supposedly gay player having played in the week for England around this time by these two chumps on one of their interminable radio shows.
 Kelly has found his true spiritual home now at ‘sort of’ radio station TalkSport.
-They deserve each other.
+Apparently he’s good value on there, but as far as I’m concerned they deserve each other.
 If there is a Hell TalkSport is surely piped in there 24 hours a day.

-Following Frank Sinclair’s potentially hand shandy inspiring opener, the win is sealed by another Di Matteo goal, a soft one this time from a Dennis Wise corner, & assisted, like his more momentous effort in the Fa Cup Final, by an error from Oxford born Robbie Mustoe.
+Following Frank Sinclair’s potentially hand shandy inspiring opener, the win is sealed by another Di Matteo goal, a soft one this time from a Dennis Wise corner, & assisted, like his more momentous effort in the FA Cup Final, by an error from Oxford born Robbie Mustoe.
 Cheers Robbie.
 Mustoe now pops up on American coverage of Premier League matches for those following games on illegal internet streams.
 So I’m told.
 Some of these pundits apparently made no mistakes in their own careers so damning are they of the fallabilities of modern players.
-Robbie Mustoe is ok though, far from the worst offender here.
-That dubious honour is bestowed on toothless former Chelsea midfielder Craig ’20 years sulk because they left me out of the FA Cup Final’ Burley.
+Robbie Mustoe is ok though, far from the worst offender here, that dubious honour bestowed on toothless, charmless former Chelsea midfielder Craig ’20 years sulk because they left me out of the FA Cup Final’ Burley.
 Some of us have better, less selective memories than you Mr Burley.

 Chelsea signed a lot of foreign players during the late ’90’s, becoming the first team in the history of English football to field an entire team of foreign players at the Dell in late 1998.
 MIchael Ballack in 2006 was not, as is commonly believed, the first acquisition of German descendancy at the Bridge however.
 A man called Schadenfreude had popped up far earlier to put the likes of Townsend in their place.
 As we celebrated the Coca Cola Cup win, little more than 18 months after he had mocked us, thousands of Chelsea fans witnessed Townsend looking back over his shoulder at the happy blue throng as he trudged wearily off the Wembley pitch.
 Within 6 months two European trophies would be added to the two domestic knockout cups.
 If only we could have found a Chelsea supporting octopus to properly shove Townsend’s insult back at him.
 My picture will have to suffice here.
 In true Jim Bowen off Bullseye style here’s some of what you could have won Andy.
 Now piss off.